janzheng/Meteor-React-Alt-Base/README.md

 * All navigation is handled in the `AppNavigation` component
     * Note: proptypes are extracted to the outside of the component from Base 4, to be more similar to how proptypes are handled in other components

 ##### Data Containers
 One of the differences between Base 4 and the tutorial is the use of `React-Komposer` containers to replace `getMeteorData()`.
 More information can be found [here](https://themeteorchef.com/snippets/using-react-komposer/).
-Basically `React-Komposer` does the same thing, but in a slightly different way.
+Basically `React-Komposer` does the same thing, but in a way that is more in line with React's principles.
 There's also a new official `Create Container` method by the Meteor Development Group.
 [Read more about it here](https://themeteorchef.com/snippets/using-create-container/#comment-2746738065).

 Basically, the way containers work is that you `import` a component through a container.
 The container subscribes to a Meteor data collection, makes sure the data returned is expected, and passes the data along as props into the component.

 ##### Documents
 * The Documents section has been included as a reference to Base 4, and has been completely untouched

-##### Posts API
+##### Posts
+The naming convention used in the tutorial was very confusing for me (e.g. `posts` referred to a list of authenticated posts as opposed to a list of all posts), so I've renamed many of the files, containers, pages, and components to be more descriptive.
+Unfortunately, this will make the tutorial harder to follow as filenames are now different.

 * Created a new `imports/api/posts` folder to handle blog posts
 * Posts schema
     * added stricter Posts allow / deny rules to posts.js (Base 4.3 has these added as well for Documents)